-- 1. Interpret your state's Nutrient Management Plan certification process. - Plan the right rate(s), at the right time(s), using the right source(s), and the right method(s) of application to fit the client's cropping system, climate, soils, and farming situation.
+- 1. Interpret your state's NRCS 590 Nutrient Management Conservation Practice Standard certification/approval process. - 2.
+Distinguish the differences and similarities between a NRCS 590 Plan and 4R Nutrient Management Plan. - 3.
+Plan the right rate(s), at the right time(s), using the right source(s), and the right method(s) of application to fit the client's cropping system, climate, soils, farming practices, and economic conditions. - 4.
+Evaluate the considerations to plan logistics for the equipment, labor, and nutrient materials to develop the 4R Nutrient Management Plan for a given operation. - 5.
+Compare and contrast various soil test interpretations based on soil test extraction methods calibrated by land grant universities, Department of Agriculture state approved labs, or private sector labs for making nutrient recommendations.

-- 3. Evaluate the considerations to plan logistics for the equipment, labor, and nutrient materials to develop the 4R Nutrient Management Plan for a given operation. - 4.
-Discuss the advantages of using soil test interpretations based on soil test extraction methods calibrated by land grant universities for making nutrient recommendations. - 5.
-Discuss the underlying field research required to calibrate a given soil test extraction method, i.e. to derive nutrient recommendations from the test values. - 6.
-Justify management actions that should be considered if nutrients need to be applied outside the optimum 4R Nutrient Management Plan. - 7.
-Discuss consequences of increasing soil nutrient levels above the crop nutrient response level after implementing a Nutrient Management Plan. - 8.
-Evaluate a CCA's professional risks and responsibilities related to nutrient management planning. - 9.
-Discuss the components of the Nutrient Management Plan that should be monitored and tracked over time and the impacts of any changes. - 10.
-Analyze various changes in the farm operation that will require updates or adjustments to a 4R Nutrient Management Plan such as: - a. cropping system or rotation. - b. soil test results. - c. livestock housing or animal numbers. - d. application rate. - e. yields. - 11.
-Demonstrate knowledge of plan implementation, follow-up, and record keeping components of a 4R Nutrient Management Plan, and what must be achieved to be in line with the NRCS 590 Nutrient Management Conservation Practice Standard. - 12.
-Discuss the record keeping responsibilities and the follow-up process with the operator/client and any or all parties involved with components of the plan. - 13.
+- 6. Understand the underlying field research required to calibrate a given soil test extraction method, i.e. to derive nutrient recommendations from the test values in different geographic regions. - 7.
+Justify management actions that should be considered if nutrients need to be applied outside the optimum 4R Nutrient Management Plan. - 8.
+Discuss consequences of increasing soil nutrient levels above the crop nutrient response level after implementing a 4R Nutrient Management Plan. - 9.
+Evaluate a CCA's professional risks and responsibilities related to nutrient management planning. - 10.
+Discuss the components of the 4R Nutrient Management Plan that should be monitored and tracked over time and the impacts of any changes. - 11.
+Analyze various changes in the farm operation that will require updates or adjustments to a 4R Nutrient Management Plan such as - a. cropping system or rotation. - b. soil test results. - c. livestock housing or animal numbers. - d. application rate and timing. - e. yields. - 12.
+Demonstrate knowledge of plan implementation, follow-up, and record keeping components of a 4R Nutrient Management Plan, and what must be achieved to be in line with the NRCS 590 Nutrient Management Conservation Practice Standard. - 13.
+Discuss the record keeping responsibilities and the follow-up process with the operator/client and any or all parties involved with components of the plan. - 14.
 Discuss the advantages of maintaining consistent field map boundaries and field numbering systems with USDA agencies, the client, and the consultant.